 If you do decide to brave the heat of southern Andalusia, you'll find over 60 miles (100 km) of incredible desert beaches around the coves and bays of the province of Almeria.
 These include Mónsul Beach, Aguadulce Beach, Los Genoveses Beach, and the crystal clear waters of Los Muertos Beach, which some locals have referred to as "Heaven on earth."
 Many of these stretches of sand are only accessible by foot, so you can bet they won't be as crowded as the famous resort beaches elsewhere in Spain.

 Chat with a local specialist who can help organize your trip.

 What to Do

-Everywhere in Spain is great for food, and no doubt if you're enjoying a beach holiday in Barcelona or Andalusia you'll be enjoying some great Tapas.
-If you visit the north and San Sebastian, however, you can take advantage of pintxos culture.
+Everywhere in Spain is great for food, and no doubt, if you're enjoying a beach holiday in Barcelona or Andalusia, you'll be enjoying some great Tapas.
+If you visit the north and San Sebastián, however, you can take advantage of pintxos culture.
 These small plates and little bites are akin to tapas yet are a tad more elevated in terms of preparation.
-Walk into most cafés in the historic center and you'll find these delicacies piled high on countertops just waiting for hungry patrons to sample them.
+Walk into most cafés in the historic center, and you'll find these delicacies piled high on countertops, just waiting for hungry patrons to sample them.